 Closed in shoes or sneakers are the only acceptable footwear.
-No open shoes, ugg boots or thongs may be worn.
+No open shoes, ugg boots, slides/flip flops or thongs may be worn.

 Salisbury High School uniforms are available to purchase at LOWES located in the Parabanks Shopping Centre, Salisbury.
 There are four 20% off days throughout the year. www.lowes.com.au/schools-online/salisbury-high-school